Environment Variables#

 ARROW_USER_SIMD_LEVEL#

-The SIMD optimization level to select.
 By default, Arrow C++ detects the capabilities of the current CPU at runtime and chooses the best execution paths based on that information.
-One can override the detection by setting this environment variable to a well-defined value.
+This behavior can be overriden by setting this environment variable to a well-defined value.
 Supported values are:

 • NONE disables any runtime-selected SIMD optimization;